- Post-Doctoral Fellowship in Pediatric Tuberculosis Research

 Psychiatrists from participating institutions in China are developing curriculum for training local mental health practitioners in implementation research through the program, Building Research Capacity to Improve Mental Health in China across the Lifespan.
 This program is supported by the NIH Fogarty International Center, 2012-2017.

 The goal of this program, Inter-University Partnerships for Strengthening Health Systems in Indonesia: Building New Capacity for Mental Health Care, is to develop “action research” linking university researchers with the public health system to build capacity for public mental health care in Indonesia.
-The United States Agency for International Development - Indonesia sponsors this program.
+The United States Agency for International Development (USAID) - Indonesia sponsors this program.

 Offered on a space-available basis, individuals with doctoral degrees may propose to conduct independent research under the supervision of a DGHSM faculty member.
 No funding is available; individuals are responsible for their own funding and health insurance; also, a fee is charged.
 Those who are interested should send a CV and letter of inquiry, describing their research project and dates of the proposed visit, to the faculty member whose guidance they seek.